Alur, Kurnool district

-Aluru (ah-LOO-roo) is a town in Alur mandal in the Kurnool district of Andhra Pradesh in India.
+Aluru (ah-LOO-roo) is a village in Alur mandal in the Kurnool district of Andhra Pradesh in India.
 Alur Assembly Segment is a part of Kurnool Parliamentary segment.

 Temples

 There are two well-known temples in Aluru.
 The Lord Navanepattayya Swamy Temple is famous for the modern-looking Lord Sai Baba of Shirdi Temple, located near National Highway 167 in the centre of the town.
 The temple provides financial resources to support the village's many schools.

 The Anjaneya Swamy Temple is a forest temple located just outside Aluru.
 Hindus often use it as a site for marriages and/or other celebrations.
 Hindus who use this temple are typically from Aluru.

 Demographics

 As of 2011 census, the town had a population of 14,426.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 The medium of instruction followed by different schools are English, Telugu.